Pain in the Arm

 - Labral Injuries

 These often occur after an injury.
 Patients may have had a dislocation or a subluxation (partial dislocation) previously and the symptom of the shoulder being unstable is recurrent now.
 The labrum may tear at different areas and in additional to instability; patients may often complain of pain and may have painful clicks in the shoulder during certain movement.
-A proper examination will include looking for signs of instability, other types of labral tears and signs of generalized hyperlaxity (Loose jointed).
+A proper examination will include looking for signs of instability, other types of labral tears and signs of generalised hyperlaxity (Loose jointed).

 Don’t live with it!